dhbradshaw/keras_play/log.md

 ## 2016-03-10
+Problem 10

+This problem was nice and simple to solve, but my solution was slow--about a second to sum primes under 2,000,000.
+Tomorrow I think I'll come back to it to implement it using a sieve.

+## 2016-03-10

 Problem 9.
 Not much to learn here--it was a pretty simple problem.
 But it was an excuse to use bare loops and break for the first time.